Top Farmer’s Insurance FAQs We Get Asked

 Insuring to Value

 Establishing the correct amount of insurance to rebuild a building can be difficult.
 The last thing anyone wants to do is increase the premium on the policy any more than you have to.
-It is essential to insure a building to the accurate rebuild value, whether you have a grain bin or a farm shop.
-The cost to rebuild some of these items has gone up from previous years; as a result, you could be underinsuring.
+Whether you have a grain bin or a farm shop, it is essential to ensure a building to an accurate rebuild value.
+The cost to rebuild some of these items has increased from previous years; as a result, you could be underinsuring.
 Underinsuring is a growing issue, increasing costs for construction materials and labour.
 A lower insurance limit can leave you open to greater risk and co-insurance.
 More often than not, the last time the values got reviewed could have been at the time of the policy inception.

 Fun Fact: The best way to determine the value you should insure the property is to check out the current market for a similar item (consider type and size) and its costs.